sdondley/ClimateChangeChat/snips/make-youtube-video-responsive.md

 # Make Youtube videos responsive

-* throw the embed code from youtube in a div tag with class of `ifram-container`
+* throw the embed code from youtube in a div tag with class of `iframe-container`
 * Add this css to the styles:
 ```
 .iframe-container{